-We compare the interannual crossing probabilities to the anomalies of the Ekman 499 transport and EKE.
-In particular, three-month averaged timeseries of EKE, Ek-500 man transport, and probability of crossings in the southeast and northeast are 501 constructed.
-To consider variations beyond the seasonal cycle, the mean seasonal 502 cycle for 1990 - 2009 is removed and the resulting anomalies are compared to the 503 crossing probabilities (Figure 10).
-The timeseries for EKE and Ekman transport 504 are correlated with the probability anomaly using the Pearson method (Thompson 505 and Emery, 2014).
-506 When considering only the top 30 m, we find that anomalies of the crossing prob-507 abilities in the southeast are not significantly correlated with the EKE anomaly 508 in this region (Table 2).
-The crossing probabilities do, however, have a low but 509 significant correlation with the Ekman transport (r = 0.43).
-This relationship is 510 more pronounced in the northeast where the variability of the crossings is strongly 511 correlated to the variability in the Ekman transport (r = 0.73).
-In other words, 512 in the northeast the variability in the Ekman transport explains the majority of 513 variability in the number of crossing particles.
-In the NEMO model used here, 514 EKE, and hence eddies, do not play a role in this relationship (correlation of r =515 0.05).
-One possible exception to this may be in the northeast, during the period 516 1998 - 2002, where there appears to be a period of transient correlation between 517 crossing probability and EKE.
-When repeating this calculation separately for the 518 inshore and offshore crossings, only the probability of the inshore water crossing 519 is significantly correlated to the Ekman transport (not shown).
-Furthermore, the 520 correlation between EGC inshore water and the Ekman transport is stronger in 521 the northeast (r = 0.72) than the southeast (r = 0.54), though both are significant.
+We compare the interannual crossing probabilities to the anomalies of the Ekman transport and EKE.
+In particular, 3-month-averaged time series of EKE, Ekman transport, and the probability of crossings in the southeast and northeast are constructed.
+To consider variations beyond the seasonal cycle, the mean seasonal cycle for 1990-2009 is removed and the resulting anomalies are compared to the crossing probabilities (Fig. 10).
+The time series for EKE and Ekman transport are correlated with the probability anomaly using the Pearson method (Emery and Thomson, 2001).
+When considering only the top 30 m, we find that anomalies of the crossing probabilities in the southeast are not significantly correlated with the EKE anomaly in this region (Table 2).
+The crossing probabilities do, however, have a low but significant correlation with the Ekman transport (r = 0.43).
+This relationship is more pronounced in the northeast where the variability of the crossings is strongly correlated with the variability in the Ekman transport (r = 0.73).
+In other words, in the northeast the variability in the Ekman transport explains the majority of the variability in the number of crossing particles.
+In the NEMO model used here, EKE and hence eddies do not play a role in this relationship (correlation of r = 0.05).
+One possible exception to this may be in the northeast during the period 1998-2002, when there appears to be a period of transient correlation between crossing probability and EKE.
+When repeating this calculation separately for the inshore and offshore crossings, only the probability of the inshore water crossing is significantly correlated with the Ekman transport (not shown).
+Furthermore, the correlation between EGC inshore water and the Ekman transport is stronger in the northeast (r = 0.72) than the southeast (r = 0.54), though both are significant.